 1. Advanced Technology Lens – Symfony Toric Lens, Symfony Lens and Crystalens

-This lens will allow you to see things at distance (watching TV, driving), intermediate (dashboard of your car, conversation with friends) and near (computer work, reading the newspaper) decreasing the need for glasses.
+Advanced Technology Lens allow you to see things at distance (watching TV, driving), intermediate (dashboard of your car, conversation with friends) and near (computer work, reading the newspaper) decreasing the need for glasses.
 You may still need glasses for some activities, such as prolonged reading or reading very small print (pill bottles).

 2. Toric Lens